Oldpan/Pytorch-Learn/README.md

 # Pytorch-Learn
-## Learn pytorch the hard way
+## Learn pytorch the hard way -- as a notebook online

-Include basic but difficult to understand knowledge in pytorch and preprocessing methods and image-show-ways in practice
+Include pytorch basic knowledge which is difficult to understand and image-preprocessing methods